devpedrodiass/devpedrodiass/README.md

 **`Web Developer`**

 Hello Guys! 😋 Welcome to my profile!<br>
-I'm a Web Developer who loves to learn new things and technology, I'm always talking to more experienced people to know new ideas and thoughts.
+I'm a Web Developer who loves to learn new things, I'm always talking to more experienced people to know new ideas and thoughts.
 I love helping others, especially teaching or advising.
 I hope to one day be able to pass on all my knowledge to the people around me both about technology and life.
 I believe that one day I will be able to help many people with the power that technology has.
 I value communication and empathy, and that's the most important thing above all, both at work and outside.

 ## 💭 Contacts